What is MASH?

 More common in people with obesity and type 2 diabetes

-Most people with NASH struggle with other health conditions, including:
+Most people with MASH struggle with other health conditions, including:

 NASH_2.jpg

-When the above cluster of conditions occur together, it is known as metabolic syndrome(MS), and people who have MS are at greater risk of developing NASH.
+When the above cluster of conditions occur together, it is known as metabolic syndrome(MS), and people who have MS are at greater risk of developing MASH.